 This course is a continuously assessed group exercise, with each team involving students from other institutions, and reassessment is therefore not possible.

-This course aims to provide experience of working in a small team with an architect and quantity surveyor to develop a structural solution based on a scheme proposed by the architect.
-It also gives the opportunity to enter the Interact competition.
+This course aims to provide experience of working in a small team with an architect and quantity surveyor to develop a structural solution based on a scheme developed by the architect.

 Intended Learning Outcomes of Course